TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 	}

-With ``$this->speed`` you can acces the Property "speed" in the acual Object, independently of it's name.
+With ``$this->speed`` you can access the Property "speed" in the actual Object, independently of it's name.